 While the milk truck started to offload its precious cargo, we properly outfitted ourselves with smocks and shoe covers to enter the dairy.
 From a viewing platform above the action, we were able to watch as the giant vats filled with milk and were heated.
 The same steps take place every morning just this way, 7 days a week, 52 weeks a year.
 In fact, minus the trucks and some of the gadgets, the process of making Parmigiano-Reggiano has happened much in the same fashion for nearly 1000 years and will continue as long as there are dairies to do it.

-In Europe, Parmigiano-Reggiano is a protected product with clear guidelines about its origin, ingredients, and how it is made.
+Parmigiano-Reggiano is one of the specialty foods of Emilia-Romagna.
+In Europe, it is a protected product with clear guidelines about its origin, ingredients, and how it is made.
 As Champagne is to France, Parmigiano-Reggiano is to Italy.

 The hard, slightly salty cheese–sometimes referred to as Parmesan–can only come from Parma, Reggio Emilia, Modena, and parts of Bologna and Mantua.
 It can include only milk, salt, and an enzyme called rennet, which activates the curdling process.
 There are also restrictions about the time between milking the cows and making the cheese as well as procedures for determining which wheels are worthy of getting the DOP (Protected Designation of Origin) stamp of approval.